chuanconggao/TagStats/README.md

 # Installation

 This package is available on PyPi.
-Just use `pip3 install -U tagstats` to install it.
+Just use `pip3 install -U TagStats` to install it.

 # Usage